-CAR OPS 2.109 Emergency Power Supply for Electrically Operated Attitude Indicating Instruments generating system, for the purpose of operating and illuminating, for a minimum period of 30 minutes, an attitude indicating instrument (artificial horizon), clearly visible to the pilot-in-command.
+CAR OPS 2.109 Emergency Power Supply for Electrically Operated Attitude Indicating Instruments

+(a) Aeroplanes of a maximum certificated take-off mass of over 5 700 kg newly introduced into service after 01 January 1975 shall be fitted with an emergency power supply, independent of the main electrical generating system, for the purpose of operating and illuminating, for a minimum period of 30 minutes, an attitude indicating instrument (artificial horizon), clearly visible to the pilot-in-command.
 The emergency power supply shall be automatically operative after the total failure of the main electrical generating system and clear indication shall be given on the instrument panel that the attitude indicator(s) is being operated by emergency power.